 2.3 Collection of information other than personal information through our website

-When you visit our website, some of the information that is collected about your visit is not personal information, as it does not reveal your identity.
+When you visit our website, or one of our client portals, some of the information that is collected about your visit is not personal information, as it does not reveal your identity.

 Site visit information